In anime, moments of rage can bring out the best in a character, at least as far as character development goes.

 The best scene in this rage moment is when he charges into the cuckoo box of Mephisto where Amaimon was pulled into, cutting it—along with the demon—completely in half.

-3. Ken Kaneki (Tokyo Ghoul)
+10. Ken Kaneki (Tokyo Ghoul)

 In this scene, he embraces his Ghoul side.
-Aided by the memory of Rize in his mind, he goes berserk and pushes himself to the limits, defeating Yakumo in the same way he was tortured by him.
+Aided by the memory of Rize in his mind, he goes berserk and pushes himself to the limit, defeating Yakumo in the same way he was tortured by him.

 A more badass and wilder Ken is seen with his centipede-like kagune during the raid in the mansion of Akihiro Kanou.

-2. Chopper (One Piece)
+9. Chopper (One Piece)